HNC in Electronic Systems Engineering (Pearson)

 Finally, the service life performance of these materials is studied through calculations that measure their performance in static and dynamic applications, building on the work started in the associated level 4 unit, Engineering Science.

-On successful completion of this unit, learners will be able to identify the underlying structural properties of engineering materials and how these properties relate to their application and performance.
+On successful completion of this unit, students will be able to identify the underlying structural properties of engineering materials and how these properties relate to their application and performance.
 They will also be confident in completing calculations relating to the static performance of these materials when in service.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.